 The arrest of Frank Carson came as the result of a three year investigation and a 326 page affidavit.
 Prosecutors, while refusing to comment publicly on the arrest warrant, have said in open court that there are over 10,000 pages of discovery evidence and a few hundred potential witnesses.
 “It would be unethical for us to comment publicly on the facts of this case when it may impact the potential jury pool,” John Goold, spokesman for the Stanislaus County District Attorney’s Office, explained.
 Defense counsel has criticized the prosecution’s search of Carson’s office claiming that it was all-too-convenient that it took place over three and half years after the investigation began.
 “Why is it in the course of a three-and-a-half-year investigation the office was not searched but only after Frank and Georgia (Frank’s wife) are in custody,” posed Stephen Krimel.
 The investigators were looking for a specific rifle, which was not found, but left with four computers, one of which was found inside a safe.

-If you or a loved one has questions regarding how to file a criminal appeal contact the atorneys at Brownstone Law today.
+If you or a loved one has questions regarding how to file a federal criminal appeal contact the attorneys at Brownstone Law today.

 Speak with an appellate lawyer.